xwmx/nb/README.md

 - List Item pluot
 - List Item plum
 ```

+When `nb` encounters a conflict in a binary file, such as an encrypted
+note, both versions of the file are saved in the notebook as individual
+files, one with `--conflicted` appended to the filename.

 When encountering a conflict that `nb` says it can't merge, use
 [`nb git`](#git) and [`nb run`](#run) to resolve the conflict manually.